Ants In Your Plants

 In their Pulitzer-prize winning book The Ants, researchers Bert Hölldobler and Edward O. Wilson estimate that there are upwards of 10,000,000,000,000,000 individual ants alive on Earth at any given time.
 The ant population seems to be growing by leaps and bounds.
 If you find yourself needing ant control (or any pest control for that matter), the best thing you can do is take action now!
 Don’t put off doing something about it.
-Keep in mind there are several different kinds of ants in our area.
+If you see one, you’re fixing to see a ton of them!

-If ants haven’t made their way into your house but you have seen them outside, you are probably wondering how to get rid of ants in your yard.
-A couple of steps you can take to make your yard less inviting would be to make sure you clean up any fallen tree branches and other moist decaying wood.
-Also, be sure to store firewood up off the ground if possible.
-Another easy thing you can do on the outside is to make sure you keep bushes, shrubs, and tree branches from touching your house by trimming them back.
+If ants haven’t made their way into your house or business, but you have seen them outside, you are probably wondering how to get rid of the ones that are in your yard.
+A few things you can do to make your yard less inviting would be to clean up any fallen tree branches and other moist decaying wood.
+Also be sure to store firewood up off the ground if possible AND away from your house.
+Make sure you keep bushes, shrubs, and tree branches from touching your house by trimming them back.
 If not, they can provide nice little bridges directly into your home.

-The best thing you can do if you are dealing with any sort of ant problem is to give Hopper Termite & Pest a call.
+The best thing you can do if you are dealing with any sort of ant problem, is to give Hopper Termite & Pest a call.
 While over-the-counter, do-it-yourself treatments may be appealing, you want to make sure you get the results you need in a safe, and timely fashion.
 Guaranteed!
 A licensed, professional pest control service is your best bet to rid yourself of unwanted guests.
-Hopper has a pest control plan to suit every budget.
-Give them a call and get those ants out of your plants today!